w1jtoo/Foogle/README.md

 # Foogle

-Foogle is Search Engine with Ranking writed in [Python](https://www.python.org/).
+The foogle is search engine with TF-IDF ranking written in [Python](https://www.python.org/).

+## Requirements

+  Install requirements:

+    python -m pip install -r requirements.txt

 ## Usage

+    python foogle.py --help

-### To compile date base
+### Compile date base

+  First you need do this:

-    py foogle.py compile myfiles
+    python foogle.py compile my_path
+  Will create and fill in sqlite date base and needful files.

-### To find files with words
+### Find files

-    py foogle.py find myfiles "TODO and not DONE"
+    python foogle.py find "some text"
+  Show what files contain phrases similar to _some text_.
+  Work with set theory operations: _and_, _or_ and _not_ (or C-like syntax _&_, _|_ and _!_)

+    python foogle.py find "!(Bob and Allice & Bacel) or def" Show file without 'Bob', 'Allice' and 'Bacel' and files with word 'def'

-## Runking
+## Ranking

 Use typical [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) ranking.
 Where: